kasenetz/hbcd-docs/docs/measures/index.md

 </div>
 <div class="collapsible-content">
 <br>
-<p>The Expert Review warnings provide critical guidance for researchers from subject matter experts including information such as considerations and recommendations for measure usage, known issues, and important reminders.
+<p>The Expert Review warnings provide critical guidance for researchers from subject matter experts on measures/data specifically within the context of HBCD, including considerations and recommendations for measure usage, known issues, and important reminders.
 This information is intended to aid in transparency, best practice, and ease of use for a given measure/data type.</p>
 </div>
 </p>